-I) landscape requirements for visual appearance and/or mitigating measures;
+m) landscape requirements for visual appearance and/or mitigating measures.

-- m) water and wastewater requirements, and service method; - n) impact on County services and/or private utility services; - o) nature of any on-site or off-site engineering works that may be required to support the proposed business; - p) on-site stormwater management and off-site conveyance;
+- n) water and wastewater requirements, and service method; - o) impact on County services and/or private utility services; - p) nature of any on-site or off-site engineering works that may be required to support the proposed business; and - q) on-site stormwater management and off-site conveyance.